Indians slowly choking under clouds of air pollution – DW – 11/28/2024

 Indians slowly choking under clouds of air pollutionNovember 28, 2024

-Promilla Butani, a leading New Delhi pediatrician, suffers from asthma and dreads the clouds of pollution which blanket India's capital city on a nearly regular basis.
+Promilla Butani, a leading New Delhi pediatrician, suffers from asthma and dreads the clouds of pollution that blanket India's capital city on a regular basis.

-Bhutani has already been hospitalized twice this year due to poor air quality and was put on an extra dosage of oral steroidal asthma medication to stay functional.
+Bhutani has been hospitalized twice this year due to poor air quality and was put on an extra dose of oral steroidal asthma medication to stay functional.

 "I had to go to Mumbai last week for an important function and stepped out with an N95 mask that is highly effective at filtering out airborne particles.
 But before I could reach the airport, I felt sick and had to cancel the trip," Bhutani told DW.